Boone Helm: Serial murder and cannibalism

 For the journey to California, Helm asked his cousin, Littlebury Shoot, to accompany him.
 Shoot initially agreed, but when he attempted to back out of the trip, an angered Helm murdered him by stabbing him in the chest and headed west alone.
-He was pursued and captured by Littlebury's brother and friends, but his antics in captivity quickly landed him in a mental asylum.
+He was pursued and captured by Littlebury's brother and friends and convicted of murder, but his antics in captivity quickly landed him in a mental asylum.
 Upon entering the asylum, Helm became taciturn and convinced his guard to take him on walks through the woods.
 After these walks became routine, Helm was able to escape.

 Once again traveling west to California, Helm murdered several men in various altercations.
-Forced to flee to avoid arrest and vigilante justice, he teamed up with six men to whom he confided that he had eaten all, or part, of his murder victims: "Many's the poor devil I've killed, at one time or another... and the time has been that I've been obliged to feed on some of 'em."
+Forced to flee to avoid arrest and vigilante justice, he teamed up with six men to whom he confided that he had eaten all, or part, of his murder victims: "Many's the poor devil I've killed, at one time or another – and the time has been that I've been obliged to feed on some of 'em."

 An attack by Native Americans on the way to Fort Hall forced Helm and his party into the wilderness.
 Short on provisions, the men killed their horses, ate the meat, and made snowshoes out of the hides.
 The journey was arduous, reducing the party down to Helm and a man named Burton.
 When Burton could go no further, Helm left him only to return in time to hear Burton taking his own life with a pistol.
 Helm ate one of Burton's legs and wrapped the other to take with him on his journey.
 Helm was finally discovered by a man named John W. Powell at an Indian camp.
 Powell agreed to let Helm accompany him to Salt Lake City, Utah, but despite having over fourteen hundred dollars in coins on his person, Helm reportedly neither paid nor thanked Powell for his generosity.

 Upon reaching San Francisco, Helm killed a rancher who had befriended him and taken him in.
 He then traveled to Oregon and resumed robbing people for a living, frequently murdering them.
 In 1862, after heavily drinking, Helm gunned down an unarmed man named Dutch Fred in a saloon and fled.
 While on the run, Helm ate another fugitive who had been accompanying him.
 Captured by the authorities, Helm implored his brother "Old Tex", one of Helm's twelve siblings, for assistance.
 With a considerable amount of money, "Old Tex" paid off all of the witnesses.
 Unable to convict Helm, the authorities released him and he accompanied his brother to Texas.
 Helm soon reappeared at many of the settlements mentioned before, killing more men in the process.
 He was finally apprehended in Montana.